A/I User Panel Howto

 from the one you use to login into the User Panel and mailbox

-Using those credentials through and FTP or WebDAV client as detailed in A/I FTP Howto and A/I WebDAV Howto will allow you to update your website.
+Using those credentials through a WebDAV client as detailed in A/I WebDAV Howto will allow you to update your website.

-Next to the FTP/WebDAV Account tab of your website management area in the User Panel you'll find two useful links:
+Next to the WebDAV Account tab of your website management area in the User Panel you'll find two useful links:

-- Through the second link you can change your FTP/WebDAV account password.
+- Through the second link you can change your WebDAV account password.
 Click on the link, fill in the new password (twice) and then click on the Save button.
-After having done so, you'll be returned to your panel with the familiar dark red warning confirming your success in changing your FTP/WebDAV Account password
+After having done so, you'll be returned to your panel with the familiar dark red warning confirming your success in changing your WebDAV Account password

 How to manage a mysql database from the User Panel (and how to reset your database password)